Our Club

 Club History

 The Canberra Antique and Classic Motor Club (CACMC) is one of the oldest and largest car clubs in the ACT.
-Formed in 1968 by a group of enthusiasts who were determined to see Canberra`s motoring heritage preserved, it has grown into a large family-oriented Club, which caters for all makes and models of cars, bikes and trucks.
-We have more than 250 members, who between them have more than 300 vehicles from Austins to Zephyrs, registered and running.
+Formed in 1968 by a group of enthusiasts who were determined to see Canberra`s motoring heritage preserved, it has grown into a large family-friendly Club, which caters for all makes and models of cars, bikes and trucks.
+We have more than 330 members, who between them have more than 600 vehicles from Austins to Zephyrs, mostly registered and running.

 Club Meetings

 Monthly meetings are held on the 2nd Tuesday of each month at 8pm at the ACT Bridge Club, Duff Place, Deakin.
 The meetings enable all to talk about issues with their vehicles and seek help if needed.
 We have many experienced people in our Club who can advise on restoration issues or associated problems.
-Quite often we have Guest Speakers who address our meetings on motoring-related topics of interest.
+Guest Speakers address our meetings on motoring-related topics of interest.
 Visitors are most welcome to come along and enjoy our hospitality.

 Club Events

-The Club Committee arranges a program of runs around the Canberra region and we usually have one on the Sunday following the meeting.
-We have a well-equipped BBQ trailer which is taken on most runs, thus enabling all to enjoy a BBQ lunch along the way with their BYO food.
+The Club Committee arranges a program of runs around the Canberra region, usually on the Sunday following the monthly meeting.
+We have a well-equipped BBQ trailer which is taken on suitable runs, for members to enjoy a BBQ lunch along the way with their BYO food or part-.
 The Club provides tea and coffee, free of charge.
-A number of retired folks in the Club also have lunchtime meetings at the Southern Cross Club in Woden on the first Friday of each month and then two weeks later, a car run around the region or to some venue.
-These get-togethers are very popular with many members other than retirees also!
-Every two years or so, the Club organises a tour to various parts of Australia on which members can take their heritage vehicles, or if they wish, any vehicle.
+A number of retired folks in the Club also have lunchtime weekday meetings at a local club on the first Friday of each month, or occasionally a car run around the region or to some venue.
+From time to time, the Club organises a tour to various parts of Australia on which members can take their heritage vehicles, or if they wish, any vehicle.
 Past tours have been to Alice Springs, Tasmania, the Great Ocean Road, Gippsland, the Grampians and central-west NSW.

 Club Library